 This vulnerability was awarded $1337.00 by the Google VRP Review Panel.

 On January 27, 2021 a major, potentially breaking change is coming to GCP.
-If you’re using the default service account as the backing identity for several of GCP’s data science PaaS services, the end user will be required to have the .actAs
+If you’re using the default service account as the backing identity for several of GCP’s data science PaaS services, the end user will be required to have the .actAs permission on the default service account.

 In GCP, access to resources is ultimately governed by Cloud IAM Permissions however, individual permissions are not directly assigned to principals.
 Instead, permissions are grouped together to create roles.
 These roles, rather than individual permissions, are then granted to principals in an IAM Policy.